slintab/twilio-flex-terraform/README.md

 The terraform configuration included in this repository includes all three components: deploying the code will result in a complete Flex deployment, containing an IVR (Studio flow), routing configuration, and a sample Flex Plugin.

+More information on the terraform modules is available under their respective directories.

 ## Structure

 - **studio/**: Studio flow (IVR) configuration